Close Menu

 Facebook Twitter Email Copy Link

 “The Pledge” starts in a typical police procedural manner.
-And with the way Nicholson’s characters is retiring, replaced by a younger hotshot Stan (Aaron Eckhart), the film almost feels like it could have been the set-up for “Falling Down.”
+And with the way Nicholson’s characters is retiring, replaced by a young hotshot (Aaron Eckhart), the film almost feels like it could have been the set-up for “Falling Down.”
 But “The Pledge” quickly separates itself.
 This is not a burn-out from the start drama, but a slow, introspective character study.
 The problem is the first half of the film is poignant and real, whereas the latter half devolves into script issues and forced plot decisions.
 The film is directed by Sean Penn.
-His eye for detail who—along with Cinematographer Chris Menges—provide stillness and calm that propels the film along.
+His eye for detail—along with Cinematographer Chris Menges—provide stillness and calm that propels the film along.
 But it stalls just as it was getting somewhere with a purposeful decision that either works for you or doesn’t.
-For me it didn’t.
+For me, it didn’t.

 Nicholson is in Top Form